caddyserver/website/src/docs/markdown/running.md

 ### SELinux System Considerations

+On SELinux enabled systems you have two options:
+1. Compile Caddy and label the files yourself
+2. Install Caddy using the [COPR repo](https://copr.fedorainfracloud.org/coprs/g/caddy/caddy/), your systemd file and caddy binary will be created and labelled correctly.
+NB: if you want to recompile Caddy with modules, you will have to label the executable as described bellow.

-On SELinux enabled systems, systemd unit files and their executables will not be run unless labelled with `systemd_unit_file_t` and `bin_t` respectively.
+Systemd unit files and their executables will not be run unless labelled with `systemd_unit_file_t` and `bin_t` respectively.

 The `systemd_unit_file_t` is automatically applied to files created in `/etc/systemd/...`, so be sure to create your `caddy.service` file there.